 Well, Yes!! in case of patent drawings, this ancient proverb is certainly true.
 The best and the most appropriate way to cut short the time of understanding anything, is to represent it through images.
-In this case, we mean accurate and clearly labelled drawings within the patent application.
+In this case, we mean accurate and clearly labeled drawings within the patent application.
 USPTO doesn’t lay out any compulsion for including images.
 But, whenever they are necessary, they must be included to strengthen and enhance the patent applications.
-Let’s learn How and Why better drawings assures better patent application.
+Let’s learn How and Why better drawings assure better patent application.

 - It brings clarity and precision to the examiner to understand the concept behind the invention in less time.

 - It clarifies owner’s claims (if any) if in any case get mistakenly caught for patent infringement.

 - It can also benefit patent holders while damaging negotiation or settlement.

 - It brings more sense and unambiguity to the application, making it less secured from potential infringers.

 - It depicts the technical specifications and presents a blueprint of the invention on papers, helping the owner and the examiner to visualize the outcomes, in a much better way.